-Roy Lichtenstein’s worldwide fame is based on the value-free presentation of well-known comics.
-In the early 1960s, he caused a sensation in the art world for the first time with his own benday dots technique, the bright colours and thick black contours.
-Lichtenstein’s works are the symbol of everyday life in the US in the 1960s: Chewing gum, the Vietnam War, stars and tears.
-Especially female comic figures in tragic situations remained one of the artist’s favorite motifs.
+Roy Lichtenstein was one of the most important representatives of Pop Art, which he established in New York together with Andy Warhol and several other artists.
+Worldwide fame is based on the value-free representation of well-known comics.
+In the early 1960s, for example, he caused a sensation in the art world for the first time with his own dot technique (benday dots), bright colors and thick black outlines.
+Lichtenstein’s works are emblematic of everyday life in the U.S. in the 1960s: Chewing gum, the Vietnam War, stars and tears.
+Above all, female comic figures in tragic situations remained one of the artist’s favorite motifs.
 But Roy Lichtenstein also alienated works of art by Cézanne, Matisse and Picasso – also in his famous grid style.
-He also created numerous sculptures and, shortly before his death, was intensively engaged with Chinese landscapes (Landscapes in Chinese Style).
+He also created numerous sculptures and, shortly before his death, worked intensively on Chinese landscapes (Landscapes in Chinese Style).

-Roy Lichtenstein’s paintings are regularly traded at auctions at top prices.
-Especially the comic pictures with the speech bubbles are in demand.
-The previous auction record for Roy Lichtenstein was reached in November 2015 with a price of 95,365,000 dollars at Christie’s New York for the work “Nurse 1964”.
-It was originally entitled Frightenedness and was in the collection of some of the most famous art collectors, including Leon Kraushar and Karl Ströher.
+Roy Lichtenstein’s paintings regularly sell for top prices at auctions.
+The comic pictures with the speech bubbles are particularly in demand.
+The previous auction record for the most expensive painting by Roy Lichtenstein was achieved in November 2015 with a price of $95,365,000 (around 85 million euros) at Christie’s New York for the work “Nurse 1964”.
+It was originally titled Frightenedness and was in the collection of some of the most famous art collectors, including Leon Kraushar and Karl Ströher.

-The most famous original prints include “Shipboard Girl”, “Crying Girl” and “Nude reading”.
+Among the most famous original prints are “Shipboard Girl”, “Crying Girl” and “Nude reading”.

 1923 born in New York, USA